DavidVioMC/Skript-1.8/README.md

 ```

+Data values like `oak log:12` are not available anymore, a new expression as been introduced to support data values.

+Most blocks now have aliases like 6-faces logs, for example `oak bark`.

+However, if it does not have one, here is a working example : `set event-block to cauldron with data value 1`.

 **3. You might also be worried regarding the loading time of your scripts.
 This is a known issue, especially if you are
 using items with long lores.**